Poplar and Stepney Rifles: 1st Tower Hamlets Rifles

-By early December Eighth Army had regained the initiative.
+By early December, Eighth Army had regained the initiative.
 9th Rifle Brigade was attached to 4th Armoured Bde, then on 28 December it joined 22nd Armoured Bde for an attack near Haseiat, during which one of its companies was overrun.
 It then served in mobile columns patrolling the desert until it was relieved.
-However, on 21 January the Axis forces broke through again and 9th RB's rest camp was back in the front line.
+However, on 21 January, the Axis forces broke through again and 9th RB's rest camp was back in the front line.
 The battalion was divided among three columns formed in the camp, which fought their way back to the Gazala Line defences.

 When the fighting resumed in May (the Battle of Gazala), 9th RB was drawn into the Battle of the Cauldron.
-During the subsequent retreat 9th RB took part in several rearguard actions before reaching the El Alamein position.
-Over the following weeks the battalion was in constant motion, being used to plug gaps in the line during the First Battle of El Alamein.
-By early August 9th RB was refitting in the Delta area when a decision was made to break it up to provide reinforcements for the other RB battalions in the theatre.
+During the subsequent retreat, 9th RB took part in several rearguard actions before reaching the El Alamein position.
+Over the following weeks, the battalion was in constant motion, being used to plug gaps in the line during the First Battle of El Alamein.
+By early August, 9th RB was refitting in the Delta area when a decision was made to break it up to provide reinforcements for the other RB battalions in the theatre.
 The battalion was reduced to a cadre, and on 22 December 1942 was deemed to have passed into 'suspended animation'.

 9th Rifle Brigade was reformed on 20 February 1944 by amalgamating the cadre with 2nd Motor Training Bn, Rifle Brigade.
 This was converted into 86 Primary Training Wing on 20 March 1944 and passed into suspended animation once more when the personnel were transferred to 27th Greenjackets Holding Bn on 29 November 1945.

 2nd Tower Hamlets Rifles

 The 2nd Bn THR was assigned to 26th Armoured Bde when that was formed on 16 October 1940.
 It became 10th Bn Rifle Brigade (Tower Hamlets Rifles) (10th RB) on 15 January 1941.

-26th Armoured Bde with10th Rifle Brigade commanded by Lt-Col Adrian Gore landed in North Africa as part of Operation Torch in November 1942 and fought through the Tunisian campaign with 6th Armoured Division.
+26th Armoured Bde with 10th Rifle Brigade commanded by Lt-Col Adrian Gore landed in North Africa as part of Operation Torch in November 1942 and fought through the Tunisian campaign with 6th Armoured Division.
 The division was held back from the Italian campaign until March 1944, but after the Fourth Battle of Monte Cassino in May the division was reorganised and 10th RB left 26th Armoured Bde to join 61st Infantry Bde.
 This comprised 2nd, 7th (LRB) and 10th (THR) Bns of the Rifle Brigade, all motor battalions, under Brig Adrian Gore.
 It fought in the battles of the Gothic Line and the winter actions in the Apennines.

-However, by Spring 1945 the Allied forces in Italy were suffering a manpower crisis and a number of units were broken up to provide reinforcements for others.
+However, by Spring 1945, the Allied forces in Italy were suffering a manpower crisis and a number of units were broken up to provide reinforcements for others.
 10th Rifle Brigade passed into suspended animation on 20 March 1945, when the remaining personnel were transferred to the 2nd and 7th RB.